 Coastal Alliance: LGTBQIA

 The sole purpose of this organization is to be a beacon of optimism for the students of Lesbian, Gay, Transgender, Bisexual, Questioning, and Intersex community and its Allies at Coastal Carolina Community College.
-The club serves as a source of support, education on the history and information about the LGTBQIA community, activism, reflection, community outreach and positive changes.
+The club serves as a source of support and education.
+The club promotes activism, reflection, community outreach and positive changes.

 Dental Professions Club